 Before the Wright Brothers, few people believed powered flight was possible.
 This spirit of innovation has continued, and it is driving the industry’s response to its environmental challenges.
-As examples:
+For example:

-- Aviation has been successful at decoupling emissions growth and actual growth.
-Traffic growth is increasing at an average of 5% annually, while CO2 emissions are growing around 3%.
+- Aviation has been successful at decoupling emissions growth from actual growth.
+While air traffic is increasing at an average of 5% annually, CO2 emissions growth is now lower at around 3%

-- Newer aircraft, like the Airbus A380 and Boeing 787, consume on average less than three litres per 100 passenger kilometres or more than 78 passenger statute miles per US gallon.
-This is a fuel use which compares favourably to that of compact cars, although aircraft travel much further distances, much faster.
+- Newer aircraft, like the Airbus A350 and Boeing 737MAX, consume on average less than three litres per 100 passenger kilometres.
+This fuel is comparable to that of compact cars, although aircraft travel much further and faster

-- The next generation of aircraft to come off the production line, including the Airbus A350XWB, A320neo, Boeing 737MAX, Embraer E2 series and Bombardier CSeries will offer further improvements in fuel burn and emissions.
+- The next generation of aircraft will offer further improvements in fuel efficiency and emissions

-- Turboprop aircraft like the Bombardier Q400 and ATR series can provide a more fuel-efficient alternative to jet aircraft to cover shorter distances
+- Turboprop aircraft like the Q400 and ATR series can provide a more fuel-efficient alternative to jet aircraft over shorter distances

 Today, engineers and researchers are making incremental and frequent improvements that offer large savings overall.
 For instance, the wingtip devices airlines and manufacturers install on new aircraft increase aerodynamic efficiency and reduce fuel usage.

 Manufacturers are increasingly using light-weight materials such as carbon composites to build aircraft and components.
-The Boeing 787, Bombardier CSeries and Airbus A380 and A350XWB aircraft all use these cutting-edge materials and technologies to deliver exceptional gains in environmental performance.
+The Boeing 787 and 777X, Airbus A380, A220 and A350XWB aircraft all use these cutting-edge materials and technologies to deliver exceptional gains in environmental performance.
 Manufacturers of engines are also using highly advanced materials and processes such as additive layer manufacturing to develop new engines.

-Aircraft have a useful life of around 25-30 years, during which they will cover many millions of nautical miles and carry millions of passengers or tonnes of cargo.
-Because of the long lead times for developing, designing and manufacturing a modern civil aircraft, there tend to be ‘waves’ of new aircraft entering the fleet.
-We are currently in the middle of such a wave, with a number of new aircraft types coming into the system and replacing older, less fuel-efficient aircraft.
+Aircraft have a useful life of around 25-30 years, during which they will cover many millions of miles and carry millions of passengers or tonnes of cargo.
+Because of the long lead times for developing, designing and manufacturing modern aircraft, there tend to be ‘waves’ of new aircraft entering the fleet.
+We are currently in the middle of such a wave, with a number of new aircraft models coming into the system and replacing older, less fuel-efficient ones.